 I think it’s funny that my Dad and I both regularly forgot each other’s birthdays, but now that he’s gone it’s all I think about the week leading up to his.
 Today it’s here.

 My Dad used to take us “hiking” when we were little.
-I put that in quotes because my life experience has taught me that most normal people look at hiking as a fun way to explore the outdoors.
 My Dad, on the other hand, looked at it as a form of torture for his children.
 We didn’t take breaks.
 We didn’t take much in the way of snacks, and we didn’t stop to have fun, DAMMIT.

 It wasn’t that bad.
 But, then again, it was.
 And periodically he’d let us bring friends.
 I’m lucky that the one friend I remember taking doesn’t hold it against me to this day.
 Although I did see her recently and we had another good laugh about it.
 You know – because she’s NORMAL and expected what NORMAL people would expect on a hike.